richardesp/open-llms-txt/README.md

 ⚠️ **Early MVP**.
 Interfaces may change.
 This repo shows a working architecture and a minimal developer experience (DX) with uv + mise, tests, and CI.
 The goal is to validate the approach and make it easy to port to other frameworks.

+This repository started as an individual MVP proposal.
+The idea would be to transfer it under an IBM OSS org if it proves useful to the community

 ## Why

 LLM agents (ChatGPT, Claude, etc.) increasingly “read” the web.
 But raw HTML is noisy (ads, navs, interactivity).
 Sites need a **standard, opt-in surface** that’s clean, stable, and easy to crawl.